 Storage carrying costs are expenses that are related to both the physical infrastructure required to store inventory and any supporting costs involved.

-Such holding costs include facility maintenance and upkeep costs, organisational infrastructure (such as shelving and automation tools) as well as facility security.
+Such holding costs include facility maintenance and upkeep costs, organizational infrastructure (such as shelving and automation tools) as well as facility security.

 Risk holding costs can affect your overall cost of inventory either directly or indirectly.